About the Organic Farm

 A Living Laboratory

-Since 1972, the first growing season on the farm after Evergreen's founding, students have been central to its success.
-Students built the Farmhouse and greenhouses throughout the 1970s, and the farm did not have a permanent program faculty member until 1981.
-It continues to operate as a learning laboratory through the Practices of Organic Farming (POF) program.
+Since the first growing season on the farm in 1972, students have been central to its success.
+Students built the Farmhouse and greenhouses throughout the 1970s, without a permanent program faculty member until 1981.
+The farm continues to operate as a learning laboratory through the annual Practices of Organic Farming (POF) program, one of several programs on Evergreen's Food and Agriculture Path.
 POF runs spring through fall each year to align with the growing season.

-Students enrolled in this program work as interns on the Organic Farm throughout the growing season, with support from staff, faculty, and student farm aides.
-Through maintaining the farm, they learn a variety of agricultural skills, including (but certainly not limited to):
+In this program, students intern on the Organic Farm for almost nine months, with support from staff, faculty, and student farm aides.
+While maintaining the farm, students learn a wide variety of skills, including:

 - Organic growing methods emphasizing soil health and water conservation

 - Planting, maintaining, and harvesting a range of crops